defano/wyldcard/README.md

- `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part `mouseLeave`       | Sent when the cursor leaves the bounds of a part `keyDown`          | Sent when a key is typed over a focused part `arrowKey`         | Sent when an arrow key is pressed `commandKeyDown`   | Sent when the command key (the `meta` key, on non-macOS systems) is pressed `controlKey`       | Sent when the control key is pressed
+ `mouseDoubleClick` | Sent when the mouse is double-clicked over a part `mouseEnter`       | Sent when the cursor enters the bounds of a part `mouseLeave`       | Sent when the cursor leaves the bounds of a part `keyDown`          | Sent when a key is typed over a focused part; sends the key as an argument to the message, for example, `on keyDown theKey`
+ `arrowKey`         | Sent when an arrow key is pressed `commandKeyDown`   | Sent when the command key (the `meta` key, on non-macOS systems) is pressed `controlKey`       | Sent when the control key is pressed